robertpDA/DA_Portfolio/Real_Estate_Sales_Analysis_2001_2021/README.md

 ## Interactive Tableau Dashboard

-To complement the SQL-based analysis, an interactive **Tableau dashboard** was created to visualize key trends in the Connecticut real estate market.
+To complement the SQL-based analysis, an interactive **Tableau dashboard** was created to visualise key trends in the Connecticut real estate market.

 ### 🔍 **Explore the Dashboard**
 👉 **[View on Tableau Public](https://public.tableau.com/app/profile/robert.papai)**